ibmdb/go_ibm_db/BUN_INTEGRATION.md

 | `[]byte` | `BLOB` | Binary Large Object |
 | `time.Time` | `TIMESTAMP` | Date and time with microsecond precision |
 | `*T` (pointer) | Dereferenced type | Nullable variant of base type |

+> **Note:** `time.Time` values are always converted to UTC before being sent to
+> DB2, because DB2 `TIMESTAMP` columns reject RFC3339 timezone offsets.
+A
+> `time.Time` in a local zone will be silently shifted to UTC on insert/update.

 ### Pagination in DB2